Shine-Bright-Meow/meowCarrier/README.md

 > Print Main Case with GoPro Adapter2 for the "Chesty" GoPro Chest Harness or for the GoPro Headstrap (vTubing and Motion Capture).

 ### Lid
-- AUX Variant has a 5mm hole for cable/wire for an extension tracker.

 | Battery | Variant | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |